ssharm36/ssharm36.github.io/index.markdown

 Hello!
 Welcome to my personal website.

-I am a Ph.D.
-Candidate at N.C.
+I am a Ph.D. in Civil Engineering from N.C.
 State University.
 My research interests are focused on studying transportation impacts of AV, CAV truck related impacts on macro and micro level.
+I am currently working as a Trnansportation Data Scientist for *[AECOM](https://aecom.com/), where I work on cutting-edge Transportation Planning, Travel Demand Modeling projects such as the TxDOT's *[Regional Express Access Lanes Plan (REAL)] (https://www.txdot.gov/projects/projects-studies/houston/real-plan.html).
 When not working, I enjoy kayaking, hiking, swimming and playing board games.

 Recent work: